Sony XDR-F1HD

 The operating instructions warn not to place the loop near the tuner as it may pick up noise.
 I noticed some low-level interference at the low end of the band, but it was easy to minimize by repositioning and reorienting the loop.

-This compares the frequency response of the XDR-F1HD and HDT-1X with the NRSC-1-A AM deemphasis standard.
-Ideally the red and blue curves should coincide with the green curve.
-I wondered whether the Sony's bass roll-off might be intended to comply with the old tonal balance rule for AM radios, which states that the product of the low- and high-frequency limits should be about 500,000.
-The bass response actually extends twice as far as the rule allows.
+This compares the frequency response of the XDR-F1HD and HDT-1X with the NRSC-1-C AM deemphasis standard.
+The error is easily audible for both tuners.
+I wondered whether the Sony's bass roll-off might be intended to comply with the old tonal balance rule for AM radios, which states that the product of the low- and high-frequency limits in cps should be about 500,000.
+The bass response actually extends more than twice as far as the rule stipulates.

 I tried flattening the treble response with an octave equalizer, but I wasn't able to make a worthwhile improvement.
-It should be possible to equalize the response to 4 kHz with a custom circuit, perhaps one with a high-Q treble pole and a low-Q bass pole.
 Although the unequalized bandwidth is less than that of a good telephone circuit and the treble roll-off attenuates sibilants and certain vowel formants, I had no trouble understanding speech.

 The benefit of the bandwidth limiting, which is done at IF, is immunity to adjacent-channel interference.
 It is easy to receive a weak skywave signal next to a strong local.
 Only the occasional sibilant splat from a wideband adjacent may intrude.
 Unlike the HDT-1X, the XDR-F1HD has neither variable IF bandwidth nor synchronous detection.
 Illustrating the latter was distortion on some skywave signals during selective fades.

 The XDR-F1HD has an automatic noise blanker.
 This shows it blanking lamp dimmer pulses in sinewave modulation (2 ms/div).
-Blanked audio sounds somewhat rough, with 1.2-ms waveform segments erased every 8.3 ms (for 120-Hz pulses).
-Still, with strong pulse interference the audio sounds much better blanked than not.
+Blanked audio sounded somewhat rough, with 1.2 ms waveform segments erased every 8.3 ms. Still, with strong pulse interference the audio sounds much better blanked than not.

 AM latency is 3 ms. Compare to 125 ms for the HDT-1X.